Debugging a Java Card Applet in Eclipse Plug-in

 Note:

 The Debug Configuration also allows you to run a client application externally (option External Client).
-That is, if you select this option, after the debug starts you can use any client application for sending APDUs to the simulator.
+That is, if you select this option, after the debug starts you can use any client application for sending APDUs to the Simulator.
 From the Eclipse side, the commands will be disabled.

 Debugging HelloWorld Sample from Eclipse

 Start Eclipse.
-Sample_Platform and Sample_Device must already be created.
+Java_Card_Simulator_1 must already be created.

 1. Click the File menu, select Import >General > Projects from Folder or Archive, and select the applet directory from the HelloWorld project to import the HelloWorld Java Card project into your workspace.
 If the build doesn't start automatically, start it manually.